-Satellite images and tracking maps of Tropical Storm Alex 2022, May 31 - June 6.
+Satellite images, weather maps and tracks of Tropical Storm Alex 2022, May 31 - June 6.
 Max wind speed 70mph.

 Alex has not produced any deep convection near its center since last night.
 It's surface circulation has also become elongated and ill-defined.
 Based on these factors, Alex is now classified as post-tropical and this will be the last advisory.
 The initial intensity is set at 60 mph (50 knots), assuming a little weakening has occurred since this morning (June 6), though this is uncertain due to a lack of recent ASCAT or surface observations.